4194304/fluorine/README.md

 Used to configure the taskbar.

 ### obconf
-The has the same function as the Window Borders tab in LXAppearance, but in its own, more organized application.
+The has the same function as the Window Border tab in LXAppearance, but in its own, more organized application.

 ## 3. Applications
 Along with all of the configuration applications, there are a few applications which make up this desktop.